Health Benefits of Hugging, Backed By Science

-Hugging is critical to emotional well-being and actually helps release our own natural “anti-depressant,” serotonin, according to Deb Castaldo, PhD, a relationship expert in New Jersey.
-“We also know that hugging our loved ones promotes healthy emotional attachment and intimacy, which is the foundation of a happy, healthy long-term relationship,” she says.
-Here are some other ways to help someone with depression, according to psychologists.
+Hugging can be critical to emotional well-being and actually helps release our own natural "anti-depressant," serotonin, according to Deb Castaldo, PhD, a relationship expert in New Jersey.
+"We also know that hugging our loved ones promotes healthy emotional attachment and intimacy, which is the foundation of a happy, healthy long-term relationship," she says.
+(Here are some other ways to help someone with depression, according to psychologists.)

-Another one of the benefits of hugging is that it’s actually critical to your physical and emotional survival.
-Dr. Castaldo explains that babies and even animals who do not enjoy the benefits of touch can become so depressed they may stop eating.
-As a result, they might die.”This condition is called ‘failure to thrive.’
-To boost your well-being and health and ensure happy relationships, get your hugging on,” Dr. Castaldo says.
-“I recommend hugging until you’re completely relaxed, a minimum of six minutes per day.”
-Add six seconds of kissing to the mix, and she says “you’re good to go.”
+While most adults will be fine without a hug (although they are nice), physical touch is sometimes critical to physical and emotional survival.
+Dr. Castaldo explains that babies, and sometimes even animals, that are deprived of physical touch may become so depressed they stop eating."This condition is called 'failure to thrive.'
+To boost your well-being and health and ensure happy relationships, get your hugging on," Dr. Castaldo says.
+"I recommend hugging until you're completely relaxed, a minimum of six minutes per day."
+Add six seconds of kissing to the mix, and she says "you're good to go."

 Hugging shows appreciation

-In a relationship, it’s easy to take your better half for granted.
+In a relationship, it's easy to take your better half for granted.
 One of the overlooked benefits of hugging is that it can re-affirm your love.
-“It’s valuable to know that something as simple as time spent touching or hugging can have measurable neuro-biological consequences,” explains Stan Tatkin, PsyD, a licensed marriage and family therapist in Calabasas, CA. Hugging can also be a great way to smooth over a disagreement.
-“Moreover, giving each other the touch you need may well have the capacity to reverse damages," he says.
+"It's valuable to know that something as simple as time spent touching or hugging can have measurable neuro-biological consequences," explains Stan Tatkin, PsyD, a licensed marriage and family therapist in Calabasas, California.
+Hugging can also be a great way to smooth over a disagreement.
+"Moreover, giving each other the touch you need may well have the capacity to reverse damages," he says.
 Plus, giving hugs is one of the many ways to boost your self-confidence instantly.

 - Psychological Science: "Does Hugging Provide Stress-Buffering Social Support?
 A Study of Susceptibility to Upper Respiratory Infection and Illness"